juvalen/mb-checker/README.md

 Run `python3 chrome.py`

-It generates 5 files in _data_ subdirectory:
+It generates 5 files in _output_ subdirectory:

 * **error.url**: list of not accessible URLs